MartinYeung5/camp_social_credit/README.md

 # Project Name: CAMP Social Credit
 This project is to create an innovative platfrom in order to create personal social credit.
 The social credit will represent the personal social information. if the owner has good social credit, they can have more fun in web3.
-Also, it can provide more interaction between different social platform including general social platform, learning platform and game platform.
+Also, it can provide more interaction between different social platforms including general social platform, learning platform and game platform.

 * social credit is one unique NFT to record the owner credit
 * different membership NFT (social/learning/game) may have various social credit